learningequality/kolibri-docs/docs/manage/_content.rst

 .. warning:: Don't update channels used to make :ref:`lessons <manage_lessons>` and :ref:`quizzes <manage_quizzes>` while those are **still active and visible to learners**.
 The structure and location of some resources inside the channel may have changed in the updated version, which can render them unavailable and create loading issues.
 It is recommended to **schedule and perform channel updates only during periods when learners are not actively working on lessons and quizzes**.

-To update channel to its latest version and import new content into Kolibri, follow these steps.
+To update a channel to its latest version and import new content into Kolibri, follow these steps.

 #.
 Click :guilabel:`OPTIONS` for the channel you want to update, and select **Import more**.
 #.
 Choose the source option: **Kolibri Studio**, **Local network or internet** or **Attached drive or memory card**.